PatrickMartinRamos/EnglishTekContainer/README.md

 ### Field Notes

 - `id`: Required for loading and button wiring.
-- `enabled`: Required for visibility in menu.
 - `title`: Optional label override (falls back to `id`).
+- `grade` : So we can list all the interactive on selected grade level.
+- `category`: Optional, defaults to `general` when empty.
+- `unit`: Optional, defaults to `general` when empty.
 - `image`: Optional thumbnail filename/path.
 - `home`: Optional background image used by `CarouselHomeBackground`.
-- `category`: Optional, defaults to `general` when empty.
-- `unit`: Optional, defaults to `general` when empty.
-- `bundleBaseName`: Optional but strongly recommended.
-Exact bundle base name used to compose:
-  - `<bundleBaseName>.assets`
-  - `<bundleBaseName>.scenes`
-- `bundleVersion`: Optional but strongly recommended.
-Used by cache key to invalidate stale device cache.
+- `enabled`: Required for visibility in menu.

 ## Bundle Naming And Paths